Skip to main content

 Caption: Montana on the building ways at Mare Island Navy Yard, 3 January 1921.
 (Naval History and Heritage Command Photograph NH 74062)

-Authorized by Act of Congress of 29 August 1916 and appropriated-for on 4 March 1917, Montana (Battleship No. 51), the third ship of the projected South Dakota (Battleship No. 49)‑class, was laid down on 1 September 1920 at Vallejo, Calif., by the Mare Island Navy Yard.
+Authorized by Act of Congress of 29 August 1916 and appropriated-for on 4 March 1917, Montana (BB-51), the third ship of the projected South Dakota (BB-49)‑class, was laid down on 1 September 1920 at Vallejo, Calif., by the Mare Island Navy Yard.